Fake Check Scams: Is That Big Check You Got in the Mail Counterfeit?

-Most often the check will look legitimate.
-The maker and the bank listed on the check might also be legitimate, but this does not mean that they actually issued that check.
-This information should be confirmed.
+Most often, the check will look legitimate.
+The maker and the bank listed on the check might also be legitimate, but this doesn't mean they actually issued that check.
+You should confirm that information before depositing.

 Also, confirm that the bank 's routing number listed on the bottom of the check is the valid bank identification number.
 For example, they might list Bank of America as the issuing bank, but use Wells Fargo's identification number as the routing number.
 This is to delay the processing of the check to give scammers even more time to get away with the fraud.